Foundation Course in Management with English

 - WAEC / NECO 5 C grades

-If an applicant does not meet the above requirements, any other relevant qualification(s) and/or evidence of relevant experience will be reviewed by the GCM Admissions Panel to agree their acceptance for entry.
+If an applicant does not meet the above requirements or if different certificates are used in the applicant’s country, any other relevant qualification(s) and/or evidence of relevant experience will be reviewed by the GCM Admissions Panel to agree their acceptance for entry.

 English minimum IELTS 5 or equivalent.